 - Potentially, keeping your lower rate, and adding to your existing mortgage through a rate ‘blend’.

-- Staying with the same lender, and potentially lowering the amount of work you need to do during your move.
+- Staying with the same lender, and potentially lowering the amount of work you need to complete during your move.

 However, there are also some potential disadvantages to porting a mortgage: